 Externships Providing Leadership Opportunities in Research and Education (EXPLORE) Program matches gifted and advanced high school students with distinguished mentors, hands-on research opportunities, and professional experience in their field of interest.
 With the support and guidance of volunteer mentors and IEA staff, students learn about working in a variety of professional settings and advance their skills through the pursuit of knowledge and exposure to optimally challenging learning experiences.
 Students not only experience growth intellectually and personally, but are able to make pertinent and lasting connections with their mentors and like-minded peers.

 Before students begin their work experience, they will participate in a mandatory Professional Development Orientation with the goal of connecting students with a community of like-minded peers and helping them prepare for their placement.
-They will then work collaboratively with their Mentors’ teams during the workday, Monday through Thursday, for 3 to 6 weeks during the summer.
-Every Friday, students attend skill building workshops and educational excursions with their cohort so they can continue to build a bond with their peers and gain relevant skills related to career and college development.
+They will then work collaboratively with their Mentors’ teams for 3 to 6 weeks from Monday through Thursday for 5 to 8 hours each day.
+Every Friday, students attend skill building workshops and educational excursions with their cohort so they can continue to build stronger bonds with their peers and gain relevant skills related to career and college development.
 At the end of their externship, students participate in a culmination ceremony to celebrate their accomplishments and present what they learned while working at their site.

 IEA Externs will:

 Optimal match: Each externship is custom-matched for each student to create an ideal learning experience.
 Distinguished leaders in varying professions are selected as Mentors based on the needs and interests of gifted and advanced students.